 In 2002, the RDN purchased the land that became Cox Community Park—this link takes you to a more detailed history of the park's early days.
 Community involvement in the park's development was formalized in June 2003 with the inauguration of Electoral Area B's POSAC.

-Community members worked with the RDN to identify and brush out a new section of trail 400 metres long to connect a new park entrance at River Place with the existing main park trail to Taylor Bay Road.
+Community members worked with the RDN to create a new section of trail 400 metres long connecting a new park entrance at River Place with the existing main park trail to Taylor Bay Road.
+Photo by Judy Preston.

-Map of Coat's Marsh Regional Park and 707-acre Community Park
+Map of Coat's Marsh Regional Park and 707 Community Park

 from the RDN Park Management Plan